HUD CAIVRS Report and FHA Loan Applications

 HUD says the database also demonstrates to the public that the federal government is committed to collecting delinquent debt and meeting federal obligations.

-CAIVRS contains the Social Security numbers of nearly 4.5 million borrowers from participating agencies.
-According to HUD data, 242,261 borrowers were in default on an FHA loan as of May 2018.
-Additionally, 305,103 borrowers had a claim paid on a foreclosed FHA mortgage in the last three years.
+In December 2020, CAIVRS contained the Social Security numbers of over 7.9 million borrowers from participating agencies.
+According to HUD data, 178,348 borrowers had a claim paid on a foreclosed FHA mortgage in the last three years.

 Which Agencies Report to CAIVRS?